Turbidity Explained

 For low cost educational settings water test kits are available from World Water Monitoring Challenge.

 A unit of turbidity measurement is a Nephelometric Turbidity Unit (NTU).
+This means when you use a measuring device to get turbidity readings, you would get the readings in NTUs.
 The more the light is scattered or blocked during testing the higher the turbidity.
 Turbidity should ideally be under 1 NTU for drinking water.
+Now you should know how to test turbidity of water.
+If you have any questions reach out to us.

 Advanced Turbidity Management Techniques